tox-dev/tox/docs/config.rst

 the second value is the value to use when it's not.
 The later on is optional.
 A good use case for this is e.g. passing in the ``--pdb`` flag for pytest.

-substitutions for positional arguments in commands
+Substitutions for positional arguments in commands
 ++++++++++++++++++++++++++++++++++++++++++++++++++

 .. versionadded:: 1.0